derekwaters/derekwaters.github.io/_posts/2023-09-11-ansible-for-devops-part1.markdown

 - Automate as much of the process as possible to speed time-to-market for applications
 - Ability to target multiple environments to support blue/green or canary deployments

-The customer was aware of Ansible, and other parts of the business were already strong users of Ansible Automation Platform.
+The customer was aware of Ansible, and other parts of their business were already strong users of Ansible Automation Platform.

 ## The Plan